What is garden leave and does your business need it? + free template

 As well as protecting the business from information being passed on, garden leave can also be used to protect company culture.
 For example, an employee might be particularly unhappy after being dismissed, so placing them on garden leave reduces the risk of bad feeling spreading throughout the workplace.

 If the employer suspects that an employee’s dismissal could be problematic then applying garden leave mitigates that risk.
-Garden leave can therefore be applied after making someone redundant.
+Garden leave can therefore be applied after making someone redundant (find out more on our redundancy letter templates here).

 Garden leave isn’t only an option when someone is leaving on bad terms, however.
 If both the employer and the employee agree, then garden leave can be negotiated as part of a long notice period.